yuriy3122/Mortgage-ML/README.md

 <img width="600" alt="kan_plot" src="https://github.com/yuriy3122/Mortgage-ML/blob/main/kan.png">

+# Mortgage-ML

-# Kolmogorov-Arnold Networks (KANs)
+This code is an example of usage of Kolmogorov-Arnold Networks (KANs) for classification task.

 Kolmogorov-Arnold Networks (KANs) are promising alternatives of Multi-Layer Perceptrons (MLPs).
 KANs have strong mathematical foundations just like MLPs: MLPs are based on the universal approximation theorem, while KANs are based on Kolmogorov-Arnold representation theorem.
 KANs and MLPs are dual: KANs have activation functions on edges, while MLPs have activation functions on nodes.
 This simple change makes KANs better (sometimes much better!) than MLPs in terms of both model **accuracy** and **interpretability**.
 A quick intro of KANs [here](https://kindxiaoming.github.io/pykan/intro.html).

 ## Installation
 Pykan can be installed via PyPI or directly from GitHub.

 **Pre-requisites:**